bring our railway into public ownership

 Key facts

-• 67% of us think the railway should be in public ownership, including a majority of Conservative voters.
+• 76% of us, according to a YouGov poll from June 2024, think the railway should be in public ownership, including a majority of Conservative voters.

 • Rail is a natural monopoly.
 When you’re standing on a railway platform waiting for the train, you don’t have a choice about which company to choose - there is no ‘market’.